Why our clients pick us

-Position compared with share awards
+Position of option holders compared with shareholders

 Unlike options, shares give the employee ownership of the company.
 If you gift shares to employees, in most cases, the articles of association or shareholders agreement will require amendment to deal with compulsory transfer situations such as leaving employment.

 There is no need to change the articles of association or shareholders’ agreement for option holders until they become shareholders.
 In the case of options which are only exercisable upon sale of the business there may never be need to change the articles.
 This is because the option holder exercising upon the sale will only be a shareholder momentarily.

 Upon sale, exercise is usually wrapped up with the sale documentation to eliminate the risk of the option holder not consenting to the sale.

 - An opportunity to bring profits made on the shares within the capital gains tax regime which carries a lower rate of tax than profits taxed to income.

 - An immediate charge to income tax and often national insurance on any benefit conferred upon award of the shares.
 With an unapproved option there is no tax on award.

 - Risk for the employee as if the shares decrease in value HMRC does not refund the income tax or national insurance paid on award.